Skip to content

 Can I buy Act of God insurance?

-No, there aren’t specific ‘Acts of God’ insurance policies.
-Your standard home insurance should cover you for Act of God scenarios, such as floods and fires.
+No, there aren't specific ‘Acts of God’ insurance policies.
+Instead, home insurance policies provide cover for individual events, such as storm, flood or lightning damage.

 Does my home insurance cover natural disasters?

-Not every scenario will be covered, and there will also be exclusions, which should be listed in the documents.
-For example, unless you have a specific garden insurance add-on there may limitations on the cover provided to structures and items outside your main building.
+Not every scenario will be covered.
+For example, unless you have a specific garden insurance add-on, there may be limitations on the cover provided for structures and items outside your main building.

 Does my home insurance cover floods and storm damage?